fuzzycode/pytvdbapi/docs/source/python23.rst

     ... else:
     ...     assert type(show.SeriesName) is str

-*pytvdbapi* attempts to convert all text parameters into unicode, that means :class:`unicode` on Python 2.X and :class:`str` on python 3.X.
+*pytvdbapi* attempts to convert all text parameters passed into unicode, that means :class:`unicode` on Python 2.X and :class:`str` on python 3.X.

 For example, both of these are valid::